Personae: About the Program

 Pound’s choice of solo violin was most likely for his companion, violinist Olga Rudge, but also exhibits a fascinating tension between the very nature of poetry as a linguistic art and the non-linguistic art of solo violin music.
 In Pound’s musical works, he often rejects traditional musical forms and replaces them with poetic forms including the sestina.
 The sestina is a structured and cyclical ancient poetic form that includes six stanzas, each with six lines.
 Each stanza utilizes similar words re-ordered, bringing new meaning to each stanza.

 I’ve modeled the themes of this program around Pound’s work, but also the interaction between poetry and music.
-Dealing with poetry and a non-lingual instrument (solo violin) highlights the di erences and similarities between the two arts. e lm you will see starts with Personae, a work made for this program by Jacob Landis-Eigsti.
-The film is a cinepoem of a sestina, and in each lm “stanza” you will see similar actions or objects shown in a different light through the repetitive form.
-In between the Personae film “stanzas,” I’ve added clips from Stan Breakage’s film Dante Quartet.
-This hand-painted abstract film draws similarities to Pound’s penchant for using ancient models (such as Dante), but also provides a contrast with the more objective Personae film. is visual manifestation of two different modes of expression in film symbolize the differences and similarities I find between poetry and music.
+Dealing with poetry and a non-lingual instrument (solo violin) highlights the differences and similarities between the two arts.
+The film you will see starts with Personae, a collaboration between myself and Denver based filmmaker Jacob Landis-Eigsti, made for this program.
+The film is a cinepoem of a sestina, and in each visual “stanza” you will see similar actions or objects shown in a different light through the repetitive form.
+In between the Personae film “stanzas,” I’ve added clips from Stan Brakhage’s film Dante Quartet.
+This hand-painted abstract film draws similarities to Pound’s penchant for using ancient models (like Dante), but also provides a contrast with the more objective Personae film.
+This visual manifestation of two different modes of expression in film symbolize the differences and similarities I find between poetry and music.
 As the program progresses, these different modes of expression become mixed—a reflection on the relationship between poetry and music.